Elusive kitten, Orioles hittin' in 7-1 romp over Yankees

 By then the Orioles held a 6-1 lead.

-Mullins hit a full-count fastball into the right field seats for his 18th homer and three pitches later Hays hit a 1-1 fastball into the left field seats.
+Mullins hit a full-count fastball into the right field seats for his 18th homer and three pitches later Hays knocked a 1-1 fastball into the left field seats.

 Mountcastle homered on the first pitch of the fourth and two batters later Urías sent a drive into the visitor’s bullpen beyond the left-center field fence.

 Sacrifice flies by Pedro Severino and Maikel Franco gave Baltimore a 6-1 lead in the sixth.
-A double-play grounder by Anthony Santander made it 7-1 in the eighth.
+A double-play grounder by Anthony Santander made it 7-1 in the eighth before the cat made its appearance.

 STANTON IN RIGHT